Angel5215/100DaysOfSwiftUI/Flashzilla/README.md

 - When `allowsHitTesting()` is attached to a view with its parameter set to `false`, the view isn't considered tapptable.
 It doesn't catch any taps, but things behind the view will get tapped instead.

 - The `contentShape()` modifier lets us specify the tappable shape for something.
 For example, the tappable shape for a circle is a circle of the same size.

+- The Combine framework adds an extension to `Timer` so that timers can become **publishers**, which are things that announce when their value changes.

+- The `@Published` property wrapped and the `ObsevableObject` protocol both come from Combine.
+When you import SwiftUI, it implicitly imports Combine.